 In May of 1916, Caroline Taintor applied for (and subsequently received) permission to construct an elevator on the rear of the building, built within the existing rear ell at the basement level and rising to the top story within a shaft built onto the rear façade at the southwest corner of the building.
-Plans for the elevator — designed by architects Bigelow and Wadsworth — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-33).
+Plans for the elevator — designed by architects Bigelow and Wadsworth — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN C-33).

 The Taintors continued to live at 149 Beacon until about 1935.
 They also maintained a home in Topsfield.

 On October 30, 1936, 149 Beacon was acquired from Caroline Taintor by real estate dealer Henry C. Brookings.

 On March 8, 1937, it was acquired from Henry C. Brookings by Doreen Simpson (Woodyatt) Bowman, the wife of Dr. Edward Francis Bowman.
 They previously had lived at 1 Spruce Court and before that at 183 Bay State Road.
 They also maintained a home in Scituate.

 Edward Bowman was a physician and maintained his medical offices at 322 Beacon, which he and his wife had purchased in April of 1935 and converted into apartments and an office.